 - At the face of the column, pedestal or wall, for footings supporting a concrete column, pedestal or wall.

 - Halfway between the centre-line and the edge of the wall, for footings under masonry walls.

 - Halfway between the face of the column or pedestal and the edge of the gussetted base, for footings under gussetted bases.

 - All other vertical planes where abrupt changes in section occur.

 Reinforcement in footingsThe minimum reinforcement in footing slab specified by the code is 0.12% and maximum spacing specified is 3 times the effective depth or 450mm whichever is less. (clause 34.3).
 In one-way reinforced footing; two-way reinforced square footing; and long direction of two way rectangular footing, the-reinforcement extending in each direction shall be distributed uniformly across the full width of the footing.
 However, there shall be a central band, equal to the width of the footing for short direction of two way rectangular footings.
 The reinforcement in the central band shall be provided in accordance with the following equation.
-Where B is the ratio of long side of the footing to its short side.

 - Minimum area of extended longitudinal bars or dowels must be 0.5% of cross-sectional area of the supported column or pedestal.

 - A minimum of four bars must be provided.